bangbangcon/west/content/Speakers.md

 <span class="talk-title">Hacking Lego!
 Computer generated Lego
 instructions!</span>

-I like Lego but the idea of making large sculptures without some sort of blueprint was intimidating.
-Instead of going to art school, I wrote a tool that uses a 3d object or scan and converts it into a sort of Lego instructions that I could use as a guide.
+I like Lego, but the idea of making large sculptures without some sort of blueprint was intimidating.
+Instead of going to art school, I wrote a tool that uses a 3D object or scan and converts it into a sort of Lego instructions that I could use as a guide.
 Easy giant Lego sculptures!
 Well, easy to that step.
 Actually getting the parts and putting it together is a different talk.
 Easy giant Lego sculpture ... instructions!